 Scams Target Older Americans at an Alarming Rate

 The number of elderly victims impacted by fraud has risen at an alarming rate, while the loss amounts are even more staggering.
-In 2021, over 92,000 victims over the age of 60 reported losses of $1.7 billion to the IC3.
-This represents a 74% increase in losses over 2020.
+Over 92,000 victims over the age of 60 reported losses of $1.7 billion to the IC3 this past year.
 Many of these member-targeted scams involve fraudulent wire transfers reaching hundreds of thousands of dollars, specifically targeting your elderly members.

 There are several reasons why senior citizens are being exploited: